BU-Spark/ml-herbarium/POC/Tertiary_Task/README.md

 I also have a file under `scc_jobs/create_dataset.py` which can help with creating the plants json file to format needed for EVA.
 We use the repo stored [here](/projectnb/sparkgrp/ml-herbarium-grp/ml-herbarium-data/Tertiary_Task/EVA)

-Currently I was not able to debug the model in order to test it.
-I would recommend using the guide [here](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5) in order to format the data into the COCO like style
+Currently I was not able to debug the model in order to test it as I encountred VRAM issues.
+I would recommend using the guide [here](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5) in order to format the data into the COCO like style.

-Once you have the data in the correct format you can look at changing the configurations in `tools/train.py` or start from scratch and use my code as a guide as to what I have done.
+Once you have the data in the correct format you can look at changing the configurations in `tools/lazyconfig_train_net.py` or start from scratch and use my code as a guide as to what I have done.
+I have updated some of the configs that allow you to take the new plant dataset however it may be better to use the original EVA code and paste mine in.
+As I was also testing with the ballon dataset.